BusinessCategory

 Understanding the buying habits of your likely customers will help you decide the category of spices you want to deal with.
 Additionally, you can also consider including organic spices.

-Fixed capital cost: This includes the cost for purchasing machinery, licensing, registrations, and buildings.
+• Fixed capital cost: This includes cost of purchasing machinery, licensing, registrations, and buildings.

-Working capital costs: These vary depending on the amount and the types of spices you want to produce.
+• Working capital cost: These vary depending on the amount and types of spices you want to produce.

 For example, working capital costs for a spice business can include the cost of: